-12.1.1 To meet an emergency condition, which requires immediate purchase of equipment, commodities or services, the General Manager shall be empowered to authorize the Procurement Manager to secure by open market procedures,
+P-12.1.1 To meet an emergency condition, which requires immediate purchase of equipment, commodities or services, the General Manager shall be empowered

-- equipment, commodities or services regardless of the amount of the expenditure(s). - 12.1.2 The Procurement Manager shall have the authority to either reduce the number of days required for competitive sealed bids/proposals, or the Executive Committee may eliminate the requirement for competition altogether based on the emergency situation. - 12.1.3 Following each emergency purchase made under the provisions of this section, a report shall be prepared by the Procurement Manager, with complete documentation, clearly stating the justification for an exception from the normal purchasing procedures and submitted to the appropriate approval authority within a 72-hour period after the occurrence.
+- to authorize the Procurement Manager to secure by open market procedures, equipment, commodities or services regardless of the amount of the expenditure(s). - P-12.1.2 The Procurement Manager shall have the authority to either reduce the number of days required for competitive sealed bids/proposals, or the Executive Committee may eliminate the requirement for competition altogether based on the emergency situation. - P-12.1.3 Following each emergency purchase made under the provisions of this section, a report shall be prepared by the Procurement Manager, with complete documentation, clearly stating the justification for an exception from the normal purchasing procedures and submitted to the appropriate approval authority within a 72-hour period after the occurrence.
 The purchase amount will determine the final approval authority and/or ratification thereof.
-The Procurement Manager will prepare the essential paperwork for obtaining appropriate approval authority (e.g., Board, General Manager). - 12.1.4 A written explanation of the circumstances of an emergency purchase in an amount in excess of \$5,000 shall be confirmed by the Board, which will then be recorded in the minutes of the Board and be open for public inspection. - 12.1.5 Approval for Emergency Purchases under \$50,000 will be approved in accordance to the established authorized thresholds (See Section 12).
+The Procurement Manager will prepare the essential paperwork for obtaining appropriate approval authority (e.g., Board, General Manager). - P-12.1.4 A written explanation of the circumstances of an emergency purchase in an amount in excess of \$5,000 shall be confirmed by the Board, which will then be recorded in the minutes of the Board and be open for public inspection. - P-12.1.5 Approval for Emergency Purchases more than \$5,000 but under \$50,000 will be approved in accordance to the established authorized thresholds (See Section 7).

-13. SOLE SOURCE/NON-COMPETITIVE PURCHASES
+P-13.
+SOLE SOURCE/NON-COMPETITIVE PURCHASES

-Sole Source and Non-competitive negotiations may be used as a procurement method for purchases of products or services when available from only one source (Sole Source), or when it is determined by the Procurement Manager that there is only one practicable and reasonable source wherein competitive bidding is not feasible or not advantageous to the Consortium (Non-competitive).
+Sole Source and Non-competitive Competitive negotiations purchases may only be used as a procurement method for purchases of products or services services, products, equipment, or construction items when available from only one source (Sole Source), or when it is determined by the Procurement Manager that there is only one practicable and reasonable source wherein competitive bidding is not feasible or not advantageous to the Consortium (Non-competitive) as specifically authorized herein.
+Further, when purchasing products or services with Federal funds, the Consortium may only use such non-competitive methods of procurement as are specifically authorized by 2 C.F.R.
+Part 200, which are described in Subsection P-13.1 below.

-Sole Source purchases (except for proprietary software purchases, in most cases) at or above the bid threshold of \$50,000 must be publicly advertised per procedure.
+Sole Source purchases (except for proprietary software purchases, in most cases) at or above the bid threshold of \$50,000 must be publicly advertised per procedure in accordance with Section P-7 hereof.